How to reverse tie-dye with bleach

 For this part you can follow any tie-dye pattern to have a sense of where to place the discoloring agent.
 Think of it like when you are placing dye on the shirt, bleach will have a similar effect, only in reverse.
 The solution will spread, soak, slide on the fabric, just like with dye solutions.

-Submerging the shirt in the solution
+Submerging the shirt in a bleaching solution

 Just like you can do immersion dyeing in regular tie-dye, you can also use a similar process for reverse-dyeing.
 Simply submerge a black folded shirt into a bath of bleaching solution.
 You can choose to submerge all or only a part of the garment.
 Common methods include bunching up the shirt with a crumple fold and then tightly winding cord around the bundle.
 You will then gently place the ball in the bleach solution bath.